 This will often be revenue-driven.
 That said, we are also here to achieve something bigger.
 Business exists to solve a problem or provide a solution.

-Think about the values that drive your business and what behaviors you therefore expert yourself and your workforce to exhibit.
+Think about the values that drive your business and what behaviors you expect yourself and your workforce to exhibit.

 Communicating Your Culture